In this introductory text, I explain the rather idealistic, but fascinating use of participation in urban planning.

 Apart from maps, there are also diagrams, models, transects and other visualisations that work in a very similar way.

-I am currently working on a paper on e-participation and will share some results with you soon!
+I am currently working on a paper on e-participation – read some of the results in this blog post!
 The concept of using Information and Communication Technologies (ICT) to enable participation is rather new and connected to the smart city trend.
 By engaging the citizens in online debates, polling and other activities, the municipal government and the urban planners get a broad idea of trends and needs.
 However, e-participation is only available to those who can read and have internet access, making it a rather elitist tool.
 Also, e-participation is mainly useful to get some input and feedback from citizens, but it is very hard to create a truly participatory process.

 Conclusion: Understanding communities